 Accessible Hungary CzechRepublic Poland: They are 3 countries that are part of Eastern Europe and that only after the end of the Soviet Union became part of the European Community.

 Poland is one of the largest European countries, which still retains part of the forests that in ancient times covered all of Europe.

-The European bison, a mighty wild bovine, that in ancient times dominated the plains of the continent until hunting, agriculture and the urbanization of the territory led to its almost complete extinction lives in Poland.
+They are the habitat of the last free specimens of European bison, a mighty wild bovine that in ancient times dominated the plains of the continent until hunting, agriculture and the urbanization of the territory led to its almost complete extinction.

 Warsaw, the capital is a city that has been largely rebuilt, especially the older parts after the ravages of war.

 The most interesting part to visit includes the old town, the Market square and the Royal Castle.

 The general accessibility of the city is quite good but public transport is not as accessible as in other European capitals.

 Only surface buses are accessible but they are often crowded.